Belgium – Sparkasse Allgäu (C-522/14)

 The European Commission announced on February 25, 2016 that the infringement procedure regarding discriminatory German inheritance tax legislation with regard to legacies to charities in other EU or EEA Member States was closed.
 The procedure was closed as Germany had amended its legislation.

-For more information see the European Commission’s
+For more information see the European Commission’s press release

 On April 28, 2016 the European Commission requested in a reasoned opinion that France comply with the CJEU decision in the Accor case (C-310/09), concerning a preliminary ruling regarding the refund of tax paid by companies in France with subsidiaries in other countries.
 The Commission is of the opinion that the subsequent French Supreme Administrative Court decision in December 2012 is not in line with EU law, insofar as the tax paid by sub-subsidiaries in other EU countries was not taken into account, tax credits were systematically limited to one third of the dividend redistributed in France by non-resident subsidiaries, and formal and disproportionate evidence-based requirements were imposed.